Vets-Who-Code/march2021/phaseOneNotes/week_06.md

 ## Arrays
 - Example:
 ```
-var newArray = [1, 2, 3, 4] //an array is enclosed by brackets and each value is separated by commas.
-Arrays are declared with a variable by using let, const, or var depending on whether the items in the array with be changed or not.
+var newArray = [1, 2, 3, 4]
+/*an array is enclosed by brackets and each value is separated by commas.
+Arrays are declared
+with a variable by using let, const, or var depending on whether the items in the array with be
+changed or not.*/

 ```
 - Arrays start at [0] index